p2pu/learning-circles/README.md

 We maintain a set of ansible roles to deploy learning circles in a repo called [marvin](https://github.com/p2pu/marvin).
 If you wish to deploy your own version, that will serve as a good guide to set up your own deployment.

+You will need some 3rd party accounts for services like messaging, recapcha, etc to work:
+ - Mailgun - currently we're integrating using SMTP, so it should be easy to use another service
+ - Mailchip - when users sign up, they can join a mailing list
+ - Twilio - for text notifications
+ - Typeform - for surveying users
+ - AWS
+    - S3 access to store backups
+    - S3 access to temporarily store data exports

+To setup S3 access for temporary export:
+- create a S3 bucket and make sure to disable any public access
+- add a lifecycle policy to the bucket to ensure that exports are deleted
+- create a IAM user with access scoped to a single bucket

 To do a release:

  - Create a PR from master into release